How to Bulk-Delete Sentences from SRT Files Using Python

-Have you ever downloaded subtitle files (.srt) for a TV series, only to find that every single file contains an annoying advertisement or credit, like "Subtitles by Subz.com"?
-Manually opening and editing hundreds of files is a tedious, soul-crushing task.
-This is a perfect job for automation!
+Have you ever downloaded subtitle files (.srt) for an entire season of a TV show, only to find that every single episode contains an annoying advertisement like "Subtitles synced by Subz.com"?

-The Complete Python Script
+The Expert Python Script

 import os